Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 That’s the general list.
 There’s a lot more to the grooming process, so this is not all-inclusive.
 And I’d like to thank The Bark Blog for some of the contributions to this list.

-The child predator grooms the children, family, and friends so that they can get in the child’s life and be a controller and an abuser.
+The child predator grooms the children, family, and friends so that they can infiltrate the child’s life and become a controlling abuser.

-I’ve noticed some similarities in emotional abuse and in what the emotional predator does.
-The emotional predator will usually go after an adult, but they can go after children too.
-They do so, typically, to gain control over another adult – at least in the context that I’m talking about today.
-They seek another adult victim of their emotional or even narcissistic abuse (we’ll talk about narcissistic abuse in another episode).
+I’ve noticed some similarities between emotional abuse and the tactics of emotional predators.
+Emotional predators usually target adults, but they can also go after children.
+They do so to gain control over their victim, especially in the context that I’m discussing today.
+Emotional predators seek out victims for their emotional or even narcissistic abuse (we’ll cover narcissistic abuse in a future episode).

 The child predator will befriend and gain the trust of the child.

-Well, the emotional predator will absolutely want you to trust them in every way.
+The emotional predator will absolutely want you to trust them in every way.
 For the first few months that you know them, they’ll seem reliable.
-They’ll show up on time, every time.
-They may even tell you secrets of their own and trust you with information about them so that you feel the same to share secrets about yourself.
+They’ll show up on time every time.
+They may even tell you secrets of their own and trust you with information about them so that you feel the same about sharing secrets about yourself.

 Again, this happens within the first few months.
 In fact, almost everything I’m talking about here is usually within the first few months of a new relationship.
 Because during that initial period of time, these people appear as normal or above average, and perhaps even the best thing that could ever happen to you.

-I’m mostly referring to romantic relationships.
-But these people can appear in our lives anywhere.
-But romantic relationships are where the emotional abuse and the control and the manipulation often rear their ugly head.
+I’m mostly referring to romantic relationships, but these people can appear in our lives anywhere.
+But romantic relationships are where emotional abuse, control, and manipulation often rear their ugly head.

-Even though this is for romantic relationships, you might be able to find these qualities and other types of relationships as well.
+Even though this is for romantic relationships, you might be able to find these qualities in other types of relationships as well.

 The second thing a child predator does to groom the child is: